 - The above Creditors List has to be certified by the Auditor of the Company, for its verification and truth.

 - A Declaration by the MD or 2 directors, that there are no arrears to repay any deposit or interest incurred, thereon.
 This has to be certified by the company’s auditor too.

-- Declaration by the MD or 2 directors, that the Accounting Process for the reduction of the share capital, as proposed by the company, conforms to the standards as specified in section 133 or any other provisions of Act.
+- Declaration by the MD or 2 directors, that the Accounting Process for the reduction of the share capital, as proposed by the company, conforms to the standards as specified in section 133 or any other provisions of the Act.
 This has to be certified by the company’s auditor too.

-7. Along with above, copies of the list of creditors is to be kept at the registered office of the company.
+7. Along with the above, copies of the list of creditors are to be kept at the registered office of the company.
 So, any person who wants to inspect, may inspect and take copies from the same.
 This can be done during business hours of the company, on payment of a minimal fee.

 8. Issue & Notices to be done by NCLT: